-In certain cases, violations of standards requiring employers to have a written program to address a hazard or make a written certification (e. g., hazard communication, personal protective equipment, permit required confined spaces and others) are considered paperwork deficiencies.
-However, in some circumstances, violations of such standards may have an adverse impact on employee safety and health.
+In certain cases, violations of standards requiring employers to have a written program to address a hazard or make a written certification (e. g., hazard communication, personal protective equipment, permit required confined spaces, and others) are considered paperwork deficiencies.
+However, in some circumstances, violations of such standards can have an adverse impact on employee safety and health.
 See CPL 02-00-111, Citation Policy for Paperwork and Written Program Requirement Violations.

 IX.
-Guidelines for Case File Documentation for Use with Videotapes and Audiotapes.
+Guidelines for Case File Documentation for Use with Video and Audio Recordings.

-The use of videotaping as a method of documenting violations and of gathering evidence for inspection case files is encouraged.
-Certain types of inspections, such as fatalities, imminent danger and ergonomics shall include videotaping.
-Other methods of documentation, such as handwritten notes, audiotaping, and photographs, continue to be acceptable and are encouraged to be used whenever they add to the quality of the evidence and whenever videotaping equipment is not available.
-See CPL 02-00-098, Guidelines for Case File Documentation for use with Videotapes and Audiotapes, dated October 12, 1993.
+The use of video recording as a method of documenting violations and of gathering evidence for inspection case files is encouraged.
+Certain types of inspections, such as fatalities, imminent danger, and ergonomics shall include video recording.
+Other methods of documentation, such as handwritten notes, audio recording, and photography, continue to be acceptable and are encouraged to be used whenever they add to the quality of the evidence and whenever video recording equipment is not available.
+See CPL 02-00-098, Guidelines for Case File Documentation for use with Videotapes and Audiotapes, October 12, 1993.